 1977 Martin Balsam and Paul Sparer play cancer patients finding different ways to accept their fates in Cold Storage.
-This drama by Ronald Ribman will run for six weeks at the American Place Theatre in New York.
+The drama by Ronald Ribman runs for six weeks at the American Place Theatre in New York.

 2002 Two comedy giants die today.
-Milton Berle, the performer who straddled vaudeville, Broadway, radio, nightclubs and movies before becoming the first star of the post-war industry known as television, dies at 93 in Los Angeles.
-Known as "Uncle Miltie," he appeared on Broadway in the Earl Carroll's Vanities of 1932 and as Windy Walker in Saluta, See My Lawyer, Ziegfeld Follies of 1943, and produced Broadway's I'll Take the High Road and Seventeen.
+Milton Berle, the performer who straddled vaudeville, Broadway, radio, nightclubs, and movies before becoming the first star of the post-war industry known as television, dies at 93 in Los Angeles.
+Known as "Uncle Miltie," he appeared on Broadway in the Earl Carroll's Vanities of 1932, Saluta, See My Lawyer, and Ziegfeld Follies of 1943, and produced Broadway's I'll Take the High Road and Seventeen.
 He appeared in Top Banana on a summer stock tour in 1963.
 He also appeared on Broadway in Herb Gardner's The Goodbye People.

-Also today, Dudley Moore, the diminutive actor who reached international heights starring in film comedies, "10" and "Arthur", but who was known to theatregoers in London and New York for the revues, Beyond the Fringe, and Good Evening, dies at age 66.
+Also today, Dudley Moore, the diminutive actor who reached international heights starring in the film comedies 10 and Arthur, but who was known to theatregoers in London and New York for the revues Beyond the Fringe and Good Evening, dies at age 66.

 2003 A Broadway adaptation of the film Urban Cowboy opens today, with score cobbled together from more than a dozen songwriters.
-After receiving harsh reviews, the show will struggle on for 60 performances at the Broadhurst Theatre.
+After receiving harsh reviews, the show struggles on for 60 performances at the Broadhurst Theatre.

 2008 Patti LuPone brings her summer 2007 Encores! revival of the musical Gypsy to Broadway, co-starring Laura Benanti and Boyd Gaines.
 The three win 2008 Tony Awards for their performances.
 Librettist Arthur Laurents directs.